 We shut the club down that night (meaning we stayed until they put us out) and swore we would go back.
 I dropped my girls off one by one, telling them goodnight and that we would talk the next day.
 Camille was the last one left to drop off at home and as we rode, we talked and laughed.
 We clicked as if we had been knowing one another all our lives.
 We pulled up to Camille’s grandmother’s house (that’s where she stayed at the time) and exchanged numbers before saying our goodbyes.
 Little did I know at that time; Camille and I would be rolling together for many more years to come.

-Me and my girls talked every day, at work and outside of work; we had formed a sisterhood and, in my mind, nothing could come between us.
+My girls and I talked every day, at work and outside of work; we had formed a sisterhood and, in my mind, nothing could come between us.
 After our temporary assignments working for the government ended, we hung out as much as possible (which was damn near every day).
 Camille and I ended up working at the same company, so we became even closer and talked about everything from family, men, and just life in general.
 Camille ended up being one of my best friends.
 My other girls…well, let’s just say they ended up being “the other girls”.

 You see life has a way of giving you what you need to teach you the lessons you need to grow.
 God gives us what we desire.
 He always gives you the desires of your heart but that doesn’t mean what you get is yours to have forever.